How to close sales over the phone

 Of course there are exceptions…

-Perhaps if you are selling Tony Robbins seminars, you can’t be over enthusiastic.
+Like if you are selling Tony Robbins seminars.
+Perhaps then you can’t be over enthusiastic.

 When we make a presentation or speak in public, we don’t do it slouched in a chair.